arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 **Chevrolet**
 - December 2018-January 2019 : New Silverado model.
 - November 2016: MVP baseball player Zobrist wins a Camaro.
+- December 2017: HSV releases a new model of modified Chevrolet Silverado.
 - February 2018: The Camaro ZL1 was introduced in the Monster Energy NASCAR Cup Series.
 On February 18, 2018, Austin Dillon won the Daytona 500 in the ZL1's debut.
 - April 2020: Team Carlin participates in the IndyCar iRacing Challenge with Chevrolet.